Chapter 1: To Sleep… CHAPTER 1 To Sleep…

 Do you think you got enough sleep this past week?
 Can you recall the last time you woke up without an alarm clock feeling refreshed, not needing caffeine?
 If the answer to either of these questions is “no,” you are not alone.
-Two-thirds of adults throughout all developed nations fail to obtain the recommended eight hours of nightly sleep.I
+More than a third of adults in many developed nations fail to obtain the recommended seven to nine hours of nightly sleep.I

 I doubt you are surprised by this fact, but you may be surprised by the consequences.
-Routinely sleeping less than six or seven hours a night demolishes your immune system, more than doubling your risk of cancer.
-Insufficient sleep is a key lifestyle factor determining whether or not you will develop Alzheimer’s disease.
+Routinely sleeping less than six hours a night weakens your immune system, substantially increasing your risk of certain forms of cancer.
+Insufficient sleep appears to be a key lifestyle factor linked to your risk of developing Alzheimer’s disease.
 Inadequate sleep—even moderate reductions for just one week—disrupts blood sugar levels so profoundly that you would be classified as pre-diabetic.
 Short sleeping increases the likelihood of your coronary arteries becoming blocked and brittle, setting you on a path toward cardiovascular disease, stroke, and congestive heart failure.
 Fitting Charlotte Brontë’s prophetic wisdom that “a ruffled mind makes a restless pillow,” sleep disruption further contributes to all major psychiatric conditions, including depression, anxiety, and suicidality.

 Society’s apathy toward sleep has, in part, been caused by the historic failure of science to explain why we need it.
 Sleep remained one of the last great biological mysteries.
 All of the mighty problem-solving methods in science—genetics, molecular biology, and high-powered digital technology—have been unable to unlock the stubborn vault of sleep.
 Minds of the most stringent kind, including Nobel Prize–winner Francis Crick, who deduced the twisted-ladder structure of DNA, famed Roman educator and rhetorician Quintilian, and even Sigmund Freud had all tried their hand at deciphering sleep’s enigmatic code, all in vain.